 Millions of Americans take prescription and over-the-counter medications every day, and most of the time they are safe to use.
-Unfortunately, in the past couple decades alone, dozens of different medicines and medical products have been found to have dangerous or even deadly unlisted side effects.
+Unfortunately, in the past couple of decades alone, dozens of different medicines and medical products have been found to have dangerous or even deadly unlisted side effects.

-Just because a drug has potentially dangerous side effects does not necessarily mean it is a “dangerous drug” in the context of civil litigation.
+Just because a medication has potentially dangerous side effects does not necessarily mean it is a “dangerous drug” in the context of civil litigation.
 In order to have valid grounds for a case, a plaintiff must be able to show that the drug they took was defective in some way based on a preponderance of the evidence.

 Depending on the circumstances, a person filing suit over harm caused by a dangerous drug may opt to pursue their claim alone or join a mass tort case with other plaintiffs who suffered similar injuries.
 Regardless of the method, a successful lawsuit could allow a plaintiff to recover compensation for a variety of economic and non-economic damages.